pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 Each `Money` clone needs to know the value of the coin or note it represents.
 This is a very similar problem to when we had to make sure each `Ticket` clone knew how much it costs.
-So we will give each `Money` clone a `value` variable, set to the number of euro it
+So we will give each `Money` clone a `value` variable, set to the number of euro it's worth:
-represents:

 {{< commit assign-value-to-money >}}